lqhung93/open_weather/README.md

 generating a bunch of API requests.
 - The application is able to manage caching mechanism & lifecycle.
 - The application is able to handle failures.
+- The application is able to support the disability to scale large text for who can't see the text clearly.
+- The application is able to support the disability to read out the text using VoiceOver controls.